 Business & Management (Administrative Sciences)

 International Business Management

-- MS in Administrative Studies
+- MS in Administrative Studies (on campus)

 - MS in Human Resources Management (online)

 - MS in Project Management (on campus, online)

 - MS in Supply Chain Management (on campus, online)